 What Makes This Different From "Normal" Gingivitis

-Outside of pregnancy, gingivitis develops slowly and is driven primarily by plaque buildup.
-During pregnancy, your body's immune response essentially overreacts to the same amount of plaque that didn't bother you before.
+During pregnancy, your body's immune response overreacts to the same amount of plaque that didn't bother you before.
 Progesterone increases the permeability of your gum tissue's blood vessels.
-Estrogen alters the way your immune cells respond to oral bacteria.
-The combination means that even women with excellent oral hygiene can develop inflamed, bleeding gums simply because of what their hormones are doing.
+Estrogen alters how your immune cells respond to oral bacteria.
+Even women with excellent oral hygiene can develop inflamed, bleeding gums simply because of what their hormones are doing.

-This is a critical distinction.
-It means that brushing "the same as before" is no longer enough.
-Your mouth during pregnancy is a fundamentally different environment than your mouth before pregnancy, and it needs a different approach.
+Brushing "the same as before" is no longer enough.
+Your mouth during pregnancy is a fundamentally different environment.

 The Trimester Timeline